 Internship: Students interested in gaining practical experience within the criminal justice field should complete CCJ 5946 Internship in Criminal Justice.

 To receive the Master’s degree in Criminal Justice, a student must satisfy all University regulations governing graduate study.
-All students must complete the five core courses, four electives in criminal justice, and three courses in general electives.
+All students must complete the six core courses, four electives in criminal justice, and two courses in general electives.
 A minimum graduate GPA of 3.0 is required.